 3. If you use an embroidery hoop, remove your project from the hoop between stitching sessions.
 If you use a tapestry frame, then either loosen its side bars or remove the bars completely.
 You can roll your stitching around the rollers during storage.
 Never fold your project.
 This may leave creases that are difficult to remove.

 4. Never leave a steel needle in your work.
 Any moisture will cause the needle to rust, and this will stain the fabric.
 Either use gold-plated needles, or park your needles at the edge of your stitching.
+A more recent alternative is to make your own magnetic cross stitch needle minder.
+These are also known as a needle knack or needle nanny.
+As its name suggests the needle minder neatly stores your needle when not in use.
+This useful little tool is reusable and can be highly decorative as well.

 5. Store every item you need for your project in one place.
 Keeping threads separately – or the chart (pattern) – in a separate drawer may result in confusion or loss.